Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 Table of Contents

-Prerequisites: Step 1 - Assign Microsoft licences Step 2 - Add the Enterprise Step 3 - Direct Routing Step 4 - Add Trunk Profile Step 5 - Manage Trunk Profiles and Trunk Users Next Steps to Consider:Prerequisites:
+Prerequisites: Step 1: Assign Microsoft Licenses Step 2: Add the Enterprise Step 3: Direct Routing Direct Routing Completion Adding Additional Routes Step 4: Add Trunk Profile Add Trunk Profile Step 5: Manage Trunk Profiles and Trunk Users Profiles Disabled SIP Trunk Profiles Users Action Buttons Updating Trunk Users Next Steps to Consider:Prerequisites:

 Reseller Admin Access to the Microsoft Teams Connector Portal.